dreamfactorysoftware/platform-wiki/Python-Tracker.md

 <a name="unstruct-event" />
 ### 4.6 Track unstructured events with `track_unstruct_event()`

-**Warning:** this feature is implemented in the Python tracker, but it is **not** currently supported in the Enrichment, Storage or Analytics stages in the Snowplow data pipeline.
+**Warning:** this feature is implemented in the Python tracker, but it is **not** currently supported in the Enrichment, Storage or Analytics stages in the DreamFactory data pipeline.
 As a result, if you use this feature, you will log unstructured events to your collector logs, but these will not be parsed and loaded into e.g. Redshift to analyse.
 (Adding this capability is on the roadmap.)

 Use `track_unstruct_event()` to track a custom event which consists of a name and an unstructured set of properties.
 This is useful when:

-* You want to track event types which are proprietary/specific to your business (i.e. not already part of Snowplow), or
+* You want to track event types which are proprietary/specific to your business (i.e. not already part of DreamFactory), or
 * You want to track events which have unpredictable or frequently changing properties

 The arguments are as follows: